jasonmgru/jasonmgru.github.io/README.md

 There will be more, trust me.

 ## TODO
-* contact me page (PRIORITY NO. 1 right now)
-* custom domain name (jasonmgru.com)
 * virtual assistant with my voice (WAY long term.
 Sorry.)
 * blog
 * Youtube videos that I like.
 VSauce comes to mind.
 * basic programming tutorials taught by me?
 Like thenewboston...
 * link to iOS game that I will have made
 * recipes that I've invented
-* homepage of the resistance to Amazon's dominion